Cost of Attendance

 - Avoid Texas-sized expenses in Texas.
 UNT's total undergraduate expenses (including tuition, fees, room and board, and other expenses) are lower than those at UT – Austin, University of Houston, or Texas Tech, and about half of those at Baylor, TCU, Rice, and SMU.

 - Out-of-state or an international student?
 Compared with some of the best music schools outside of Texas, UNT has the lowest out-of-state tuition and fees rates, and the lowest estimated undergraduate expenses.
 The College of Music also offers even lower in-state rates to any student receiving a competitive scholarship of $1,000 or more.

 - Don't be fooled by large scholarship offers at other schools.
 A $10,000 scholarship sounds like a big deal… unless your tuition is $40,000 a year.
 At UNT, your average undergraduate cost after financial aid is lower than any other school we compared.
-In the 2015–16 school year, the College of Music awarded a total of $945,512 in merit scholarships which assisted over one third of our students.
+In the 2017–18 school year, the College of Music awarded a total of $1,163,04.00 in merit scholarships which assisted nearly one third of our students.

 - A graduate degree you can afford.
-UNT's graduate out-of-state tuition and fees are the lowest of any school we compared.
-In the 2015-16 school year, 177 graduate students received teaching assistantships or fellowships.
+UNT's graduate out-of-state tuition and fees are some of the lowest of any school we compared.
+In the 2017-18 school year, 206 graduate students received teaching assistantships or fellowships.
 All new full-time teaching assistantships and fellowships covered 3 hours of tuition and fees for master's students, and 6 hours of tuition and fees for doctoral students.
 These full-time assistantships and fellowships also included an employment waiver, allowing for non-Texas resident to pay in-state tuition.

-Download our Cost of Attendance Facts 2016 PDF for more details about how the cost of attendance at UNT compares with other schools.
+Download our 2017-18 Cost of Attendance Facts PDF for additional details about how the cost of attendance at UNT compares with other schools: